ogghead/smithy-rs/design/src/smithy/simple_shapes.md

 This will enable us to add helpers over time as requested.
 Users will also be able to define their own conversions into their preferred large-number libraries.

-As of 5/23/2021 BigInteger / BigDecimal are not included in AWS models.
-Implementation is tracked [here](https://github.com/smithy-lang/smithy-rs/issues/312).
 ### Timestamps
 [chrono](https://github.com/chronotope/chrono) is the current de facto library for datetime in Rust, but it is pre-1.0.
 DateTimes are represented by an SDK defined structure modeled on `std::time::Duration` from the Rust standard library.